microsoft/Azure-Analytics-and-AI-Engagement/mediademo/Readme-shell.md

 	![Enter the Resource Group Name.](media/authentication-7.png)

-Your Accelerator environment is now set up.
+Your Dream Demo in a Box environment is now set up.